 Event listeners are useful for defining automatic behavior and can be used in many instances.
 Commonly used examples include automatic activation, deactivation and sending mail.
 A customized listener can be configured to respond to almost any event.

-The Observation module is bundled with Magnolia CMS and typically already installed.
+The Observation module is bundled with Magnolia CMS and typically not installed.
 You can download it from our Nexus repository

 Observation is a Community Edition module.
-It is typically already installed.
+It is typically not installed.
 Launch the Configuration app and go to

-Take a backup of your system before you install a module.
+Create a backup of your system before you install a module.
 Uninstalling a module is not as simple as removing the .jar file.
-Modules add and change configuration and may change content.
+Modules add and change configurations and may change the content.
 Try new modules in a test environment first.
-A module consist of a JAR file and may include dependent JAR files.
-Modules are responsible for updating their own content and configuration across versions.
+A module consists of a JAR file and may include dependent JAR files.
+Modules are responsible for updating their own content and configurations across versions.
 Be sure to keep only one version of each module and its dependencies.